-“TAYARI JONES ON RON CARLSON” IS FORTHCOMING IN THE ANTHOLOGY A MANNER OF BEING: WRITERS ON THEIR MENTORS (UNIVERSITY OF MASSACHUSETTS PRESS) EDITED BY ANNIE LIONTAS AND JEFF PARKER
+“TAYARI JONES ON RON CARLSON” IS FEATURED IN THE ANTHOLOGY A MANNER OF BEING: WRITERS ON THEIR MENTORS (UNIVERSITY OF MASSACHUSETTS PRESS) EDITED BY ANNIE LIONTAS AND JEFF PARKER

 Ron Carlson taught me how to write, distilling craft lessons into pithy statements that I call “Carlsonisms.”
 His stamp on my work is so indelible that I sometimes call myself, as his protégé, a “Carlsonite.”
 My students are Carlsonites, once removed.
 Yet just as valuable as his instruction about which words to set next is his guidance on the life of an author.
 What follows is one of my favorites: